 - Allow the narrator time to get warmed up, get familiar with the project and then get them to record each bit as many times as it takes to get it right.

 Overall, I’m immensely proud of the documentary.
 I hope it is a fitting tribute to LugRadio.
-I’m very grateful to all those who helped make it happen, in particular all those who gave up their time to be interviewed, and Laura who not only shot lots of footage, but supported me through the editing process by reviewing segments and doing lots of stuff around the house that I should really have been doing.
+I’m very grateful to all those who helped make it happen, in particular all those who gave up their time to be interviewed, and everyone who shot footage for it and supported it in any way.

 – Tony Whitmore